mackyle/git-osx-installer/README_PATCHES.txt

   $projects_list_restrict when running in a bare repository.
 The ipv6 patch is only effective when using lighttpd as the web server (which is the default).
   The fcgi patch enables FCGI mode when the needed FCGI perl module is present.
+  The worktree patch makes instaweb work properly when used with `git worktree` instances.
 Have not been posted elsewhere.

 * Add submodule support to gitweb: